rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 After joining all the forked subtasks, we can retrieve the results since all the computations are completed.
-Here is the piece of our puzzle:
+Here is the last piece of our puzzle:

 ```java
 @Override